MSPCA-Angell Headquarters

 Beach and Pool Safety

-There is nothing better than lounging around a pool or swimming in a lake during the summer.
+Nothing is better than lounging around a pool or swimming in a lake during the summer.
 Where else would you want to be when the temperatures start to soar?
 You and your pet can both cool off by swimming.
 If you own a Labrador Retriever or another water dog breed, you’ll have a swimming buddy by default!
 However, when your dog is around water or swimming, there are some precautions.

 Make sure your dog knows how to swim